If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Its me again tasmin.
 Why is that my baby wont use his walking ring?
 He sits okay in his chair, he wants me to keep him by the arms so that he can walk and this is very tiring.
 Is it ok to buy cobbler shoes for him to support his ankles or should I wait, he is only 10-months.
 He does crawl only on the bed.

-Baby Help Line: I’d suggest you don’t interfere with his development.
+I’d suggest you don’t interfere with his development.
 He is still so young, most babies certainly do not walk at his age.
 Wanting to be close to you is also very normal at his age.
 I know it can be very tiring when all they want is to be held one way or the other, but it does pass!
-Try to sit with his on the floor and play games (Find tips for games for 10-month-olds here.) and also let him be close to you as much as possible in other ways.
+Try to sit with his on the floor and play games (Find tips on games for 10-month-olds here.) and also let him be close to you as much as possible in other ways.
 For example, put him in his high chair and give him some finger foods to play with while you cook ordo the dishes.
 Good luck!

-1. Umai.T.
+4. Umai.T.

 hi, my baby is 10 months now and dosen’t want to eat solid foods, everytime i offer him solid foods he would refuse and sometimes i forced him but it gets worse that he nearly vomit out his food. please if you have tips on how to get my baby eat solid foods…